 Allure Detox and Triple C Withdrawal Help

-Because the symptoms associated with Triple C withdrawal are rarely life-threatening, we utilize several safe, non-narcotic medications to effectively treat symptoms as they arise.
+Because the symptoms associated with Triple C withdrawal are rarely life-threatening, we utilize several safe, non-narcotic medications to treat symptoms as they arise effectively.

 In addition to Medication-Assisted Treatment, we offer our clients the opportunity to begin their journeys of emotional and psychological healing by providing several daily, recovery-related group sessions as well as individual therapy.
 For more information on our comprehensive, medically monitored detox program, reach out to Allure Detox today.